lazypower/docker-charm/README.md

 #### AWS t1.micro

 Performance will suffer on an AWS t1.micro unit - as it has such a limited amount of ram.
-Between the juju unit-agent, and the docker daemon + workloads - you will only be able to run the smallest of deployments on them.
+Between the juju unit-agent, and the Docker daemon + workloads - you will only be able to run the smallest of deployments on them.
 Thus it is not recommended.

 #### Local Provider Blockers